DataDog/integrations-core/keycloak/README.md

-# Agent Integration: keycloak
+# Agent Integration: Keycloak

 ## Overview

 [Keycloak][3] is an open-source identity and access management tool.
 It helps add authentication to applications and secure services with minimum effort.
 Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.

 This integration parses the following types of logs:
-- **user-event** : Events generated from activity of users like authentication, profile update, etc.
+- **user-event** : Events generated from activity of users like authentication, and profile updates.
 - **admin-event** : Events generated from the activity of the admin.

 Visualize detailed insights into these logs through the out-of-the-box dashboards.
 Additionally, out-of-the-box detection rules are available to help you monitor and respond to potential security threats effectively.